 Do golf balls make a difference?
 Yes, and there are many factors that contribute to the difference between golf balls.
 You have to pay attention to the dimples, cover, core, how many layers, and whether it’s hard or soft.
 Certain golf ball styles are geared for professionals while others are better for newbies.

 Knowing the difference between golf balls can mean big changes for your gameplay.
 For example, if it’s your third time on the green, you wouldn’t want to try and play with a “professional” golf ball.
-This article will teach you the differences between golf balls and how to find the one that’s right for you.
+This article will teach you the differences between golf balls, including popular golf ball brands, and how to find the one that’s right for you.

 Do Golf Balls Make a Difference in Modern Gameplay?
 (6 Considerations)